seabre/phpdien/README.md

 `sudo apt-get install lighttpd php5-cgi`

 The lighttpd.conf file embedded in the phpdien script was written with Ubuntu in mind, so you may have to modify it slightly to get it to work for your system.
-It will probably be a good idea in the future to separate it and make it configure it outside of the script.
+It will probably be a good idea in the future to separate it and make it configurable outside of the script.

 ##Installation